Matthew and Julia

 The love of daughter Julia’s life was Carl Vrooman, who she met on the French Riviera.
 She declared that the most memorable moment in her life was when Carl proposed to her on a canal in Venice.
 Carl Vrooman was a writer and public debater.
 While serving as Assistant Secretary of Agriculture under President Woodrow Wilson, Carl promoted “War Gardens” and organized sending a million bushels of corn to the starving people in Europe after WWI — for which the Polish government decorated him.
 Though Julia Scott Vrooman conformed to her husband’s decisions, she was not afraid to verbalize her opinions to make her position known!

-Their circle of friends included political figures like President & Mrs. Wilson, Franklin & Eleanor Roosevelt, Julia’s cousin Adlai Stevenson II, William Jennings Bryan, and many European Heads of State.
+The Vroomans’ circle of friends included political figures such as President & Mrs. Wilson, Franklin & Eleanor Roosevelt, Julia’s cousin Adlai Stevenson II, William Jennings Bryan, and many European Heads of State.
 The Vroomans also socialized frequently with playwright Rachel Crothers, poets Sara Teasdale and Vachel Lindsay, and many Bloomington-Normal residents.
-A charming hostess, Julia loved to host parties and disliked eating alone.
-She served her guests at the dining room table that is still used today.
-Julia was noted for the Vrooman bread, a loaf of which was sent to the Queen of England and to other dignitaries.
+A charming hostess, Julia loved to throw parties and disliked eating alone.
+She served her guests at the dining room table that is still used in the mansion today.
+Julia was famous for the ‘Vrooman bread’, which she sent to the Queen of England, Eleanor Roosevelt, and other dignitaries.

 Just prior to their 70th wedding anniversary, Julia’s beloved husband Carl died at the age of 93, and Julia was left to carry on alone.
 Her vitality and determination continued until her death in 1981, in the same room where she was born.
 Living to be almost 105, she would have been well qualified to tell of the history of the home and the prominence of the family.